ThingEngineer/PHP-MySQLi-Database-Class/readme.md

     }
 ```

-Next, prepare your data, and call the necessary methods.

 ### Objects mapping
-dbObject.php is an object mapping library built on top of mysqliDb to provide model prepresentation functionality.
+dbObject.php is an object mapping library built on top of mysqliDb to provide model representation functionality.
 See <a href='dbObject.md'>dbObject manual for more information</a>

 ### Insert Query